tvass/Cisco-Teksavvy-xDSL-Dualstack-IPv4-IPv6/README.md

 * 2607:f2c0::1
 * 2607:f2c0::2

+# Security / ACL ?

 Basic ACL are included to prevent local network to be exposed as each hosts will NOW have public IPv6.
+You should also disable IPv6 on all hosts you don't want to reachable.

+`echo 1 > /proc/sys/net/ipv6/conf/all/disable_ipv6

+# Testing ?

 Quick test to check (ping Google Public DNS over IPv6) :